montysecurity/SECurityTr8Ker/README.md

+# Changes from upstream repo

+- Add .gitignore for a Python environment
+- Add `discord-webhook` to `requirements.txt`
+- Add functionality to send the findings to a Discord webhook by supplying the URL to the webhook with `-d`, `--discord`

 # SECurityTr8Ker: SEC RSS Feed Monitor

 SECurityTr8Ker is a Python script designed to monitor the U.S. Securities and Exchange Commission's (SEC) RSS feed for new 8-K and 6-K filings that contain material related to cybersecurity incidents.
 This script is tailored for cybersecurity analysts, financial professionals, and researchers interested in real-time alerts of potential cybersecurity incidents disclosed by publicly traded companies.